Cynth3tik/awesome/README.md

 *   [dyc3/opentogethertube](https://github.com/dyc3/opentogethertube) - Watch videos with your friends.
 The spiritual successor to TogetherTube, preserving the spirit of it's simple to use interface, while improving it's look, feel, and reliability.

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Follow to stay updated about our public Beta.

 *   [Dan6erbond/sk-auth](https://github.com/Dan6erbond/sk-auth) - Authentication library for use with SvelteKit featuring built-in OAuth providers and zero restriction customization!